 Exam info and full course description can be found in the course catalogue.

-A bachelor's degree in Political Science.
+A bachelor's degree in Natural or Technical Science.

 Exchange students: nomination from your home university